 If you claim to be a Christian, you surely will agree that examination of your beliefs, your actions and your teachings should be ongoing.
-Any true Christian wants to verify whether they properly regard the blood of the New Covenant.
-If he becomes aware of it, any true Christian always wants to discontinue any belief, action or teaching that treats the blood of the New Covenant cheaply.
-If you are a serious Christian, you will habitually.ask.God to show you about any wrong thoughts, attitudes or actions so that you can discontinue them at once.
+Any true Christian wants to verify whether they properly regard the blood of the covenant.
+If he becomes aware of it, any true Christian always wants to discontinue any belief, action or teaching that treats the blood of the covenant cheaply.
+If you are a serious Christian, you will habitually ask God to show you about any wrong thoughts, attitudes or actions.
 He is the most capable teacher and convincer.